VolkovLabs/business-variable/README.md

 ## Introduction

-The Variable panel allows changing dashboard variables in the panel.
+The Variable panel allows updating dashboard variables in the panel.

 ## Requirements